 Design With Purpose

 All good websites should be designed for one purpose; to push traffic to your products so you can then sell them – online or offline.
 At AIM Internet, we’ve spent years doing research to get this right.
-At first glance – meaning immediately – you should be able to see what a website is selling or what information it’s giving you.
+At first glance – meaning immediately – you should be able to see what a website is selling.
+Or additionally, what information it’s giving you.
 This is the key to successful local marketing.
 If your website isn’t telling people straight away, it’s failing.

 Have a look at this client of ours: https://www.ecwilliams.co.uk/.